robnolen/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 **Explore findings related to the instance ID (AWS Security Hub)**

 When investigating the compromised IAM credential you discovered that it was from an IAM role for EC2 and identified the EC2 instance ID from the principal ID of the finding.
-Using the instance ID you can use AWS Security Hub to start investigating the findings.
+Using the instance ID __(that you previously copied, it starts with an ‘i’, such as i-08fa26ffb15a66f5a)__ you can use AWS Security Hub to start investigating the findings.
 To start, you are going to research the GuardDuty findings related to the EC2 instance.

 1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#/findings" target="_blank">AWS Security Hub</a> console.
 2. The link should take you to the **Findings** section (if not, click on **Findings** in the navigation on the left).